Khumbize/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that creates a new local variable.
 Create a script that creates a new global variable.
-Write a script that prints the result of the addition of 128
+Write a script that prints the result of the addition of 128 Write a script that prints the result of POWER divided by DIVIDE